keedio/flume-event-header-fields-copy-interceptor/README.md

 	# interceptor
 	a1.sources.r1.interceptors = i1
+	a1.sources.r1.interceptors.i1.type = org.keedio.flume.interceptor.enrichment.FieldCopyInterceptor.Builder

-	## other properties ...
+	## other properties
+	...

-	# Fields to copy from the Flume event header to the extraData field
+	# Full path to the properties file that contains the extra data to enrich the event with
-	a1.sources.r1.interceptors.i1.header.fields.to.copy.1 = header1
+	a1.sources.r1.interceptors.i1.properties.filename = /path/to/filename.properties
+	# The format of incoming events ( DEFAULT | enriched )
-	a1.sources.r1.interceptors.i1.header.fields.to.copy.2 = header2
+	a1.sources.r1.interceptors.i1.event.type = DEFAULT

-This will produce an event whose body contains an enriched message in which the extraData field contains the values for headers `header1` and `header2` coming in the input flume event.
-If the specified headers do not exist, the extraData field won't be modified.